crystal-ruby/pages/app/views/posts/_2014-09-12-register-allocation-reviewed.md

----
-layout: news
-author: Torsten
----

 The time of introspection is coming to an end and i am finally producing executables again. (hurrah)

 ### Block and exception

 Even neither ruby blocks or exceptions are implemented i have figured out how to do it, which is sort of good news.
 I'll see off course when the day comes, but a plan is made and it is this:

 No information lives on the machine stack.